SafetyMap

 Staying in Salford: common questions

-Salford currently has a travel score of 52/100 in Manchester, which makes it a mixed options for travelers.
+Salford has a safety score of 45/100 in Manchester.
+That makes it a mixed option that needs exact-location checks.